Snapp-Mobile/SnappTheming/Sources/SnappTheming/SnappTheming.docc/Declarations/SnappThemingGradientDeclarations.md

 # ``SnappThemingGradientDeclarations``

-Manages gradient tokens, including support for linear, radial, and angular gradients, enabling the creation of dynamic and visually appealing shape backgrounds.
+Manages gradient tokens, supporting linear, radial, and angular gradients.
+This enables the creation of dynamic and visually appealing shape backgrounds.

 ## Overview

-Gradients can be declared as described below.
-Supported are three gradient types - [angular](<doc:Angular-Gradient>), [linear](<doc:Linear-Gradient>), and [radial](<doc:Radial-Gradient>)
+Gradients can be declared as follows.
+Three gradient types are supported: [angular](<doc:Angular-Gradient>), [linear](<doc:Linear-Gradient>), and [radial](<doc:Radial-Gradient>).

 ### Angular Gradient